 Steve Delamarter Teaches Creation Theology in Cairo

 Steve Delamarter’s passion for the Bible is obvious.
 But his face also lights up when he talks about the “book of creation,” a key piece in the creation theology course he taught at Evangelical Theological Seminary in Cairo (ETSC).
-Dr. Delamarter, Professor of Old Testament Studies at George Fox Evangelical Seminary, spent the month of January (2015) teaching and consulting at the Egypt seminary.
+Dr. Delamarter, Professor of Old Testament Studies at Portland Seminary, spent the month of January (2015) teaching and consulting at the Egypt seminary.

 Ninety percent of people in Egypt are Islamic, Delamarter points out.
 The other 10 percent are Christian, and 90 percent of those Christians are Orthodox.
 The remaining group—one percent of the overall Egyptian population—is Protestant, and most of those Protestants are in some way connected to ETSC.
 Founded in 1863 and first housed on a ship on the Nile, the seminary has grown into a lively residential campus, where students study, live, share meals, and relax together.

 Recently, the ETSC faculty began talking about making their community more accessible through distance education programs, but lack of familiarity with online coursework caused the concept to feel unwieldy.
 Since Delamarter does consulting for the Wabash Center around distance-education issues, he recognized this an area where he could assist ETSC.
 Delamarter hosted two plenary sessions, and also held one-on-one consultations to help individual faculty members envision what their courses might look like in an online format.